loonwerks/CASE/TA5/tool-assessment-4/basic/test_event_data_port_periodic_domains/readme.md

     * [HAMR CAmkES Architecture: SeL4](#hamr-camkes-architecture-sel4)
 <!--table-of-contents_end-->

-This example illustrates how to model and implement event data port communications between components.
-In this context, an event data port communication is a shared memory construct where the sending component has write-only permissions, to the designated block of memory, and the receiving component has read-only permissions.
+This example illustrates how to model and implement AADL event data port communications between components.  *** Overview of semantics of AADL event data ports.
+Note that HAMR currently only supports queue sizes of 1.***.

+In HAMR code generation for seL4, the underlying representation of the communication channel between the sending and receiving port is a shared memory construct for which the sending component has write-only permissions and the receiving component has read-only permissions.
 The data in the shared memory is queued, and each write operation is accompanied with an event signal that is forwarded to the receiving component, indicating that a new communication has been sent.
 If a write operation is invoked when the queue is full, then the oldest data entry